DuqueDeTuring/books2explore/readme.md

 - On Writing: A Memoir Of The Craft, Stephen King
 - One Flew Over the Cuckoo's Nest: 50th Anniversary Edition	One Flew Over the Cuckoo's Nest: 50th Anniversary Edition by Ken Kesey, Robert Faggen (Kindle Edition)
 - One World The Ethics of Globalization, Peter Singer
+- Operating System Design: The Xinu Approach. by Douglas Comer
 - Optimal Control Theory: An Introduction (Dover Books on Electrical Engineering) by Donald E. Kirk
 - Ordinary Men: Reserve Police Battalion 101 and the Final Solution in Poland by Christopher R. Browning
 - Orlando, by Virginia Woolf